ArashPartow/exprtk/readme.txt

 This  define  will  disable all  string  processing  capabilities.
 Any expression that contains a string or string related syntax will result in a compilation failure.

+(7) exprtk_disable_superscalar_unroll
+This define will set  the loop unroll batch  size to 4 operations  per loop  instead of  the default  8 operations.
+This define  is used  in operations that  involve vectors  and aggregations  over vectors.
+When targeting  non-superscalar  architectures, it  may  be recommended  to build using this particular option if efficiency of evaluations is  of concern.

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~